 If you have a bachelor’s degree in a field other than communication sciences and disorders, you can take classes at BGSU to allow you to apply to our master’s program.
 The following prerequisite courses must be completed, however, before you can begin the master’s program.

-To apply to our program, a minimum of 4 CDIS pre-requisites must be completed, with grades, before the January 1st deadline.
+To apply to our program, a minimum of 4 CDIS pre-requisites must be completed, with grades, before the January 15 of the application year deadline.

 - CDIS 1230 Introduction to CDIS (not required for admission to grad program, but required for Ohio school SLP licensure)

 - CDIS 2240 Phonetics